April 17, 2026

 • Include a hidden TV with automatic TV lift

-In phase one of this build I created the bulk of the cabinet frame and table.
+Phase I was to create the bulk of the cabinet frame and table.

-The second phase of this build was to add a custom counter top with a cut out for the TV lift.
-Finally the new piece was installed in the RV.
+Phase II of this build was to add a custom counter top with a cut out for the TV lift.
+Finally, the new piece was installed in the RV.

 Adding Trim and a Power Console in the Sitting Area